Homepage > Blog > What is WiFi? Definition, Types, and Process

 How does WiFi work?

 WiFi networks rely on a central hub, typically a wireless router, to transmit data between the internet and connected devices.
 The router sends and receives data through radio waves, which travel through the air to reach devices like smartphones, laptops, and tablets.
-This wireless communication allows users to move freely within the coverage area while maintaining a stable connection.

 In a typical WiFi setup, the wireless router connects to an Internet Service Provider (ISP), which provides access to the broader internet.
 The router creates a wireless network that devices can join by entering a password or connecting through a secure method like WPA2 or WPA3 encryption.
 This encryption ensures that the data transmitted over the network remains secure and protected from unauthorized access.

-Different Types of WiFi
+Different WiFi Standards

 WiFi networks come in various types, with differences in speed, range, and frequency bands.
 Understanding these types can help users choose the best WiFi solution for their needs.